-I will be using tablet time as an example because that is what my own son uses most often.
-Feel free to substitute with whatever is your child’s favorite thing – video games, a favorite toy, etc.
+I will be using “tablet time” as an example because that is what my own son uses most often.
+You should substitute tablet time with whatever is your child’s favorite thing – video games, a favorite toy, etc.

 1. Set a default amount of tablet time per day.

-Decide on a short amount of tablet time (or whatever time) for your child that they get every single day, no matter what.
+Decide on a short amount of tablet time for your child that they get every single day, no matter what.
 I will explain why later.